Glossary

 Conurbations are clearly delimited geographical regions with a defined population density (urban agglomeration, metropolitan area, economic zone).
 They refer to one of the four types of BIK regions, which are sub-divided according to population size.
 Accordingly, conurbations are defined as large, population-dense agglomerations in which the core cities and surrounding areas have at least 750,000 inhabitants.

-In the Federal Republic of Germany, there are a total of 14 conurbations that comprise 10.4% of municipalities and 31.3% of the population (according to BIK Regions 2020 with the territory status from 12/31/2020 and current population status from 12/31/2019).
+In the Federal Republic of Germany, there are a total of 14 metropolitan areas, comprising 10.4% of all municipalities and 31.4% of the population (according to the BIK regions based on the 2022 Census, territorial status as of 31 December 2024).

 From 2020 to 2022, AGF Videoforschung commissioned the Convergence Monitor, which Kantar has been conducting since 2008.